 General

-What about Shoko Desktop on Linux/MacOS?
+What About Shoko Desktop on Linux/MacOS?

 There are no plans to add Linux or MacOS support to Shoko Desktop as it is being phased out.